 The scanner will scan your website for malware, defacements, and spam injections.
 It will also detect whether your website server has been blacklisted (which can happen if a hacker has been using your server to send spam).
 The main limitation of the scanner is that you need to scan your website manually yourself.

 Upgrading to their $89.99 yearly premium plan will give you automatic alerts via email and Twitter about any malware issues.
 This plan will also remove your malware for you and remove your website from any blacklists.

-Sucuri also offer a WordPress plugin entitled Sucuri Security.
+Like I mentioned above, Sucuri also offer a free WordPress security plugin.
 In addition to scanning your website for malware, the plugin offers a firewall to make your website more secure, hardening options that address common WordPress security holes, and a “last logins” section that highlights exactly who has logged into your website.

 The plugin also has some useful features for recovering your website after an attack, such as updating the WordPress salt keys and resetting user passwords.

 CodeGuard is a backup service that provides automated backups and restores at the click of a button.
 The service also monitors your website for changes every day and alerts you if it detects any malware.

 Plans start from only $5 per month to backup and monitor one website.
 One of its main rivals in the backup niche is VaultPress, however VaultPress only offer daily scanning with their $40 per month plan.
 If you are looking for an all in one monitoring and backup solution, CodeGuard is a great choice.